ourcodingclub/ourcodingclub.github.io/_posts/2016-01-01-data-synthesis.md

 head(bird_models_mass)
 ```

 Now we're ready to unwrap the data present (or if you've scrolled down, I guess it's already unwrapped...).
+Whenever we are working with many data points, it can also be useful to "put a face (or a species) to the points".
+For example, we can label some of the species at the extreme ends of the body mass spectrum.

 ```r
 (trends_mass <- ggplot(bird_models_mass, aes(x = log(mass), y = abs(estimate))) +